 I hope you will stand beside me as I take on this enormous responsibility.

 My Personal Observations

-Last session, I along with many of my co-workers, friends, and family watched all-out legislative war against working police officers in Maryland.
+In 2021, I along with many of my co-workers, friends, and family watched all-out legislative war against working police officers in Maryland.
 There was nearly no true public participation outside the hand-picked legislative workgroup.
 There were no real public hearings on these matters.
 Running the legislature via Zoom, permitted little to no interaction or involvement with stakeholders.
 At the conclusion of last session, I knew I had to get involved in the fight to save Maryland.
 Some of those measures have made their way into Frederick County and are beginning to handcuff the Sheriff's Office.

 Taxation and regulatory policies are driving away families, businesses, and retirees in alarming numbers.
 We need to better provide for our retirees and make living in Frederick County more affordable to retirees.

 We all want our children to have an excellent education but what we are witnessing is a lack of accountability by administrators in the schools.
 Curriculum should be public knowledge so we know what our children are learning.
 I support publicizing FCPS curriculum for each class.
 If anything, to give the parents an opportunity to learn alongside their children and be of assistance.